-Since the raw data sharing is neither feasible nor private-preserving under the FL setting, the goal of FedAvg is to let $C$ clients collaboratively train a global classification model $\vf$ that minimizes the overall loss $\gL(\vw)$, without sharing the local datasets $\{\gD_c\}_{c=1}^{C}$.
-To achieve this goal, the FedAvg employ a server to coordinate the following iterative distributed training: \begin{itemize} \item in the $r$-th global round of training, the server broadcasts its current model weight $\vw_s^{r-1}$ to all the clients; \item each client $c$ copies the current server model weight $\vw_c^{r,0}=\vw_s^{r-1}$, performs $M$ local step updates:
+Since raw data sharing is neither feasible nor private-preserving under the FL setting, the goal of FedAvg is to let $C$ clients collaboratively train a global classification model $\vf$ that minimizes the overall loss $\gL(\vw;\gD)$, without sharing the local datasets $\{\gD_c\}_{c=1}^{C}$.
+To achieve this goal, the FedAvg employs a server to coordinate the following iterative distributed training: \begin{itemize} \item in the $r$-th global round of training, the server broadcasts its current model weight $\vw_s^{r-1}$ to all the clients; \item each client $c$ initialize the model with current server model weight $\vw_c^{r,0}=\vw_s^{r-1}$ and performs $M$ local step updates: